jsziede/pokebot/README.md

 Along with the dependencies, this project contains some files that were not created by me and will be noted below.

+### Species JSON Data

+The JSON data for Pokémon from Generations 1 through 7 were initally based on the [oakdex-pokedex](https://github.com/jalyna/oakdex-pokedex) project, in which I reused as much data from that project as possible prior to the changes and additions from Sword and Shield.

+### 3D Pokémon Models

+#### Sword and Shield

+All Pokémon models found inside the `gfx/models` and `gfx/models/shiny` directories for Pokémon that appear in the Sword and Shield games were retrived from [PkParaíso.com](https://www.pkparaiso.com/espada_escudo/sprites_pokemon.php).

+### Legacy Models

-Most files in the `data` directory, with the exception of the regional subdirectories within `data/region` and the files within `data/items`, are from the [oakdex-pokedex](https://github.com/jalyna/oakdex-pokedex) project.
-All Pokémon models found inside the `gfx/models` and `gfx/models/shiny` directories were retrived from [Pokémon Showdown](https://pokemonshowdown.com/).
+All Pokémon models found inside the `gfx/models` and `gfx/models/shiny` directories for Pokémon that do not appear in the Sword and Shield games were retrived from [Pokémon Showdown](https://pokemonshowdown.com/).